Kristian Jones: Athletics

 In Athletics, Jones was selected to run the 10,000m at the European Cup for Great Britain in 2017, held in Minsk.
 He did not finish due to a calf injury.
 The injury also forced him to miss the World Sprint Orienteering Championships three weeks later.

 In December 2018, Jones was a last minute call up for the British team at the 2018 European Cross Country Championships in Tilburg.
 He exceeded expectations, coming 12th in the senior men's race and becoming the 2nd counter for Great Britain as they won the silver in the team competition.

 On 17 October 2020, Jones competed in the 2020 World Athletics Half Marathon Championships for Great Britain.
 The race was held in Gdynia, Poland, having been postponed due to COVID-19.
 Jones placed 60th in the Elite race, in a time of 1:03:05.

 In 2022, Jones came fifth at the 2022 World Mountain and Trail Running Championships in the 40k event, and won a Bronze medal in the Team Short Trail with Jonathan Albon and Billy Cartwright.

+Jones also competed in the 2023 World Mountain and Trail Running Championships, where he came 8th in the short trail competition and won the gold medal for the team competition in the same event along with Jonathan Albon and Thomas Roach.